We work collaboratively to develop and implement monitoring programs that support decision-making on a regional and national scale.

 Indigenous partnerships and capacity building are important to us.

-We work collaboratively with communities throughout Western Canada to support community priorities, helping to build capacity and support biodiversity monitoring needs.
+The lands we operate on are the traditional territories of diverse and distinct Indigenous cultures in what is known as Western Canada.
+We work collaboratively with Indigenous communities to support community priorities, helping to build capacity and support biodiversity monitoring needs.

 Our Team